Nswooten/Blue-Flower-Red-Thorns/README.md

 * Collect as many flowers as you can.
 * The flowers will be added to your body.
 * The game is over if:
-    * Your head interects the wall.
+    * Your head intersects the wall.
     * Your head intersects any portion of the flowers you have retrieved.
 * If you retrieve over 10 flowers, you save *Shrek*.
 ## Click [here](https://snake-blue-flower-red-thorns-theme.netlify.app/) to play the game.
 ## Motivation:
 I played snake as a child.
 I find it reminiscent of a simpler time in my life filled with joy.
 The movie *Shrek* shares a similar place in my heart and so, the two seemed a perfect match.
-It was a pleasure getting to use my newly aquired skills in software engineering to share some of that nostalgia with you.
+It was a pleasure getting to use my newly acquired skills in software engineering to share some of that nostalgia with you.
 ## Credits:
 * [Background Image](https://disneyfanon.fandom.com/wiki/Shrek%27s_Swamp)
 * Fonts